What is aespa's net worth and who is the richest artist of the K-pop group?

 Ningning

-As per media reports, with a net worth figure of nearly USD 1.5 million, Ningning is currently the richest member of the group.
+As per media reports, with a net worth figure of nearly USD 1.5 million (INR 12 crore approx.), Ningning is currently the richest member of the group.

 Ning Yizhuo, known by her stage name Ningning, attained global popularity after making her debut as the main vocalist and youngest member of SM Entertainment’s fourth-generation girl group.